mrasu/dataharpoon/README.md

 # DataHarpoon

-An MCP-ready database that connects to your data — wherever it lives
+An MCP-ready query engine that connects to your data — wherever it lives

 DataHarpoon lets you query both raw data files and MCP-generated results with:
 * Natural-language via MCP